Chibale, Zambia: modernity and tradition

-Chibale Zambia: the theme modernity and tradition.
-Adapting your life based on local experiences and knowledge or on those of external others is a major theme in Chibale.
-It has had many expressions in Chibale life in the past seventy years.
-In general, people are less interested in contrasting modernity with tradition than they are in finding an effective blend of the two.
+Chibale, Zambia: the theme modernity and tradition.
+Adapting one’s life based on local experiences and knowledge, or on those of external others, is a major theme in Chibale.
+This has manifested itself in various way over the past seventy years.
+Generally, people are less interested in contrasting modernity with tradition than they are in finding an effective blend of the two.

 Definition of modernity and tradition

-In Chibale, town life, commercial farming and, to a lesser extent, life in other countries are sources for the concept of modernity.
-A description of the concept of modernity used in Chibale could be: what can be learned from others who lead a less traditional and in certain respects apparently more successful life than we do.
-Some will emphasise the successfulness and tend to take over part of the behaviour and concepts.
-Others emphasise the apparentness and have the intention to see through the trappings of modernity.
+In Chibale, town life, commercial farming, and, to a lesser extent, life in other countries are sources for the concept of modernity.
+A description of the concept of modernity used in Chibale could be: What can be learned from others who lead a less traditional, and in certain respects, apparently more successful life than we do.
+Some will emphasise the successfulness and intend to adopt aspects of behaviour and concepts.
+Others emphasise the apparentness and intend to see through the trappings of modernity.
 In both cases, modernity relates to the ideas about the successfulness of others in a certain period.
-And: success is a salient issue in Chibale.
+Furthermore, success is a salient issue in Chibale.

-It would be a mistake to think people especially go for modernity or only for tradition.
-An extremely modern attitude will bring a person into trouble, he might, for instance, be accused of witchcraft.
-An extremely traditional attitude will evoke less resistance but will be seen by most people as not effective and in some periods as backward.
-A description of the Chibale concept of traditionality is: what is right to do given what we have done before.
+It would be a mistake to think people exclusively pursue modernity or only tradition.
+An extremely modern attitude could lead to trouble; for instance, an accusation of witchcraft.
+An extremely traditional attitude would evoke less resistance but will be seen by most people as ineffective and, in some periods, as backward.
+A description of the Chibale concept of traditionality is: What is right to do given what we have done before.
 At times, the concept is used in a rather static interpretation: These are our customs.
-And sometimes in a more dynamic interpretation: In the present time we can learn and take with us the useful things from the past.
+And sometimes in a more dynamic interpretation: In the present time, we can learn and adopt the useful things from the past.

 Photo 173 ∵ Modernity